How Long Do Strawberries Last | Best Storage Tips

 As always, use your best judgment when trying to determine when something is no longer edible or safe to eat.

-1 - Shelf Life of Strawberries at Room Temperature
+1 – How Long do Strawberries Last at Room Temperature

-Select a very clean container – refrain from using the standard plastic basket and choose a ceramic bowl or basket type container with slits that provide ventilation.
-Never use metal containers as they can stain or discolor the berries.
+- Select a clean container – Choose a ceramic bowl or container with slits that provide ventilation.

-Storing technique - Place paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.
-Place the unwashed strawberries in the container and store them in the fridge but make sure you wash them before eating them.
+- Storing technique – Place a paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.

-The crisper drawer is it - If you’ve brought your strawberries home in a plastic bag, transfer them carefully to a plastic container which should be lined with paper towels to absorb moisture and label it so they don’t get crushed by other fruits in the fridge.
+- The crisper drawer is it – Transfer them to a plastic container which should be lined with paper towels to absorb moisture and label it so they don’t get crushed by other fruits in the fridge.

 To keep your strawberries in fine shape in the freezer, just do this: